-There are many businesses that uses cheap flash drives as a marketing medium – they are used to store marketing material for customers to keep and as "premium" items as a way to reward loyal customers.
-It is a shame to toss them out, even if they have a small storage capacity.
-You can easily format USB flash drive and reuse them.
+Many businesses uses cheap flash drives as a marketing medium – they are used to store marketing material for customers to keep and as "premium" items as a way to reward loyal customers.
+It is a shame to toss them out, even if they have small storage capacity.
+You can easily format a USB flash drive and reuse them.

 We hear a lot about formatting and why it's important not just to keep your data safe, but also for maintaining good health of the USB flash drive.

 Formatting is the process where the data on the USB drive is completely erased and a new file format system is written on the device.
 The user can choose the file format system to be used before formatting.
 The most common file system used by Windows computers is NTFS.
 You can also use FAT32 or ExFAT if you want the USB drive to work on Mac systems too.